Setu412/ArcadeGame/README.md

 ### Game Demo

-Checkout our video for a short briefing, highlights and gameplay of our game:
+Check out our video demo showing a short briefing and gameplay of our game:

 >https://youtu.be/RxVfeI6rw6c